martinsejas/Bank-Fraud-Detection/README.md

 **Hyperparameter Tuning**: To tune the learning rate I have decided to implement a learning scheduler in my model.
 I have a starting learning rate of 0.05, that will be halved every time until epoch 6, after this I implement an exponential decay to the learning rate.

 **Model Architecture**: For my model architecture I implemented many different configurations.
-I found that adding anything more than 2 dense layers would make my problem overlycomplex and before badly.
+I found that adding anything more than 2 dense layers would make my problem overlycomplex and perform badly.
 Additionally due to the large amount of features of the transformed data set, I found the need of having stacked hidden layers with 1024 neurons each.
 I found using a binary number to increase the performance of my model.

 The accuracy metric may not be appropriate for imbalanced datasets such as this one.
 I may use precision, recall, and F1 score that take into account the imbalance between the classes.